justinmbaltazar/LeetCodeInC/README.md

 # LeetCodeInC
-A repository of solutions to LeetCode problems in C.
+A repository which contains solutions to LeetCode problems in C.